-With the exception of LGBs and LGB Committees, the majority of members of each committee must be Trustees.
+Except for LGBs, the majority of members of each committee must be Trustees.
 The must be up to two parent governors on each LGB.

 The Trust Board determines the financial and non-financial schemes of delegation to ensure clear lines of accountability and to ensure no overlap of responsibilities.
 These schemes must be complied with to ensure effective governance of the Trust.
+The Trust Board has a strategic role and must avoid routine involvement in operational matters and focus on holding the CEO to account for exercising their professional judgement in these matters and all of their other duties.
+In exceptional circumstances where the Trust or a school may be in breach of a statutory duty, the Trust Board may intervene in operational matters.

-Where the Trust Clerk considers that the Board, any committee or subcommittee is seeking to act in a manner beyond their terms of reference, the Clerk will draw this to the attention of the appropriate Chair who will take action to ensure compliance.
+Where the Trust Clerk considers that the Board, any committee is seeking to act in a manner beyond their terms of reference, the Clerk will draw this to the attention of the appropriate Chair who will take action to ensure compliance.

-Every 2 years the Trustees will review the terms of reference, constitution and membership composition of each committee (including LGBs).
+When this plan is reviewed, Trustees will review the terms of reference, constitution, and membership composition of each committee (including LGBs).

-13. Chairman's Emergency Actions
+Chair's Emergency Actions

-The Chairman of the Trust Board is authorised to take decisions where action has to be taken in a timescale which does not facilitate the convening of an emergency Board meeting or decision making by Trustees by electronic means.
+The Chair of the Trust Board is authorised to take decisions where action must be taken in a timescale which does not facilitate the convening of an emergency Board meeting or decision making by Trustees by electronic means.
 Any such decision will be reported to and minuted at the next meeting of the Board.

-14. Delegation to the Chief Executive Officer (CEO)
+Delegation to the Chief Executive Officer (CEO)

 The CEO is the executive leader and head of line management of the whole of the Trust.
-It is the CEO's job to implement the strategic framework established by the Board.
-The Board holds the CEO to account and the CEO line manages each Principal, and in collaboration with the LGB, holds each Principal to account for the day to day performance of their school, including the performance management of their staff.
-With the exception of the CEO's appointment, the Clerk and Principals, the CEO is responsible for the appointment and dismissal of all staff, but may delegate the responsibility for recruitment.
+The CEO is responsible for the operation and day to day running of the Trust.
+It is the CEO's job to implement the strategic framework established by the Board and there must be clear separation between the strategic oversight of the Trust Board and operational executive leadership of the CEO.
+The Board holds the CEO to account for improving pupil and staff performance.
+The CEO line manages each Principal, and with the support of the LGB of each school holds each Principal to account for the day-to-day performance of their school, including the performance management of their staff.
+With the exception of the CEO's appointment, the Clerk and Principals, the CEO is responsible for the appointment and dismissal of all staff, but may also take this decision based upon the recommendation of a Principal or TBM.
+The CEO approves and monitors the progress of each school's Development Plan and where relevant, Improvement Plan.

 The CEO also fulfils the role of Accounting Officer.
 The role of Accounting Officer includes specific responsibilities for financial matters.
-It includes a personal responsibility to Parliament, and to ESFA's Accounting officer, for the financial resources under the Trust's control ensuring compliance with the funding agreement and The Academy Trust Handbook.
+It includes a personal responsibility to Parliament, and to ESFA's Accounting officer, for the financial resources under the Trust's control ensuring compliance with the funding agreement and The Academy Trust Handbook (ATH).
 The Accounting Officer must be able to assure Parliament, and the public, of high standards of probity in the management of the Trust's public funds, particularly regularity, propriety and value for money.